-2. In I Corinthians 3:16 and 6:19, the Apostle Paul teaches us that the believer is the temple of God.
+- 2. In I Corinthians 3:16 and 6:19, the Apostle Paul teaches us that the believer is the temple of God.
 In doing so, he also provides us with even greater understanding about the deity of the Spirit.
-Read both texts, and then complete the following exercise. a.
-In I Corinthians 3:16, the believer is called t the temple of G b.
-In I Corinthians 6:19, the e believer is calle ed the temple of the H S · Corinthians 3:16, the believer is referred to as ever is called the t the temple of the thinkable to the A owerful affirmation of the Spirit's deity.
-In I temple of God, but in I Corinthians 6:19, the e Holy Spirit.
-To use these two terms inter- Apostle Paul if he did not view the Spirit as 3. - of the Spirit's deity but also a beautiful and pow h the references to the Holy Spirit in this verse a.
-The Sthe Son.
-The Holy Spirit is a real Person, distinct from the Father and b b.
-The S of G God the Father and the Holy Spirit are one) . c.
-The Sone. of C God the Son and the Holy Spirit are е
+Read both texts, and then complete the following exercise. - a.
+In I Corinthians 3:16, the believer is called the temple of G. - b.
+In I Corinthians 6:19, the believer is called the temple of the H - S

+NOTES: In these two texts, we have a powerful affirmation of the Spirit's deity.
+In I Corinthians 3:16, the believer is called the temple of God, but in I Corinthians 6:19, the believer is referred to as the temple of the Holy Spirit.
+To use these two terms interchangeably would be unthinkable to the Apostle Paul if he did not view the Spirit as fully God and a real Person of the Trinity.

+- 3. In Romans 8:9 is found not only a declaration of the Spirit's deity but also a beautiful and powerful picture of the Trinity.
+Fill in the blanks with the references to the Holy Spirit in this verse. - a.
+The S. The Holy Spirit is a real Person, distinct from the Father and the Son. - b.
+The S of G. God the Father and the Holy Spirit are one. - c.
+The S of C. God the Son and the Holy Spirit are one.